• Skip to main content

 Conclusion

-It is a sign that the customer must act on and anticipates that the price will grow more.
+It is a sign that the customer must act on and anticipates that the price will increase further.
 Giving clients a variety of choices doesn’t rule out the possibility of persuading customers to make a specific purchase.
 Give clients the option of receiving a complimentary recipe book when they purchase high-priced kitchen equipment, and sales will rise.
 Price anchoring works by making the price the best value for money.

 Find out what information is most important.
 You can conduct behavioral pricing research properly using QuestionPro.